Athletics at the 2024 Summer Olympics – Women's 100 metres: Summary

-Elaine Thompson-Herah who had won the last two 100 m Olympic titles, was unable to defend her Olympic title as an achilles tendon injury forced her to withdraw from the Jamaican Olympic trials, thus not allowing her to qualify for these games; 2020 bronze medallist Shericka Jackson pulled out after suffering an injury at the Gyulai István Memorial to "protect her body" before her primary event, the 200 metres; World number two Jacious Sears was injured in the SEC Championships and was unable to compete at the US Trials.
+Elaine Thompson-Herah who had won the last two 100 m Olympic titles, was unable to defend her Olympic title as an achilles tendon injury forced her to withdraw from the Jamaican Olympic trials; 2020 bronze medallist Shericka Jackson pulled out after suffering an injury at the Gyulai István Memorial to "protect her body" before her primary event, the 200 metres; World number two Jacious Sears was injured in the SEC Championships and was unable to compete at the US Trials.

 Reigning World champion, Sha'Carri Richardson, tied with Jackson for #6 of all time, won the US Trials, and was viewed as one of the favourites for the title.
 2008 and 2012 Olympic champion Shelly-Ann Fraser-Pryce also returned after finishing third at the Jamaican Trials behind Jackson and teenager Tia Clayton.
 Meanwhile, 2017 World silver medalist and African record holder Marie Josée Ta Lou-Smith, was also seen as a strong contender.
 World number-four Melissa Jefferson and world number-ten Twanisha Terry had both pushed themselves into medal contention by qualifying for their first Olympics through the US Trials.
-World Indoor 60 m champion and former double NCAA Champion Julien Alfred had ran a new personal best of 10.78 s at the Racers Grand Prix to move to third on the season top list.
+World Indoor 60 m champion and former double NCAA Champion Julien Alfred had run a new personal best of 10.78 s at the Racers Grand Prix to move to third on the season top list.

 In the heats, Ta Lou-Smith ran the fastest time with 10.87 s to win her heat, with Fraser-Pryce tied with Daryll Neita for the next fastest in 10.92 s.
 In the semi-finals, Fraser-Pryce was unable to compete due to an undisclosed injury.
 Alfred had the fastest qualifying time with 10.84 s to win her semi-final, with Richardson and Clayton tying for the second-fastest time with 10.89 s.

 In the final, Alfred had the fastest start, reaching the 10 m mark first.
 Next to her, Richardson was seventh at the same point.
 As Alfred expanded her lead across the next 40 m, a row of chasers formed across the track; with Mujinga Kambundji being second at the 50 m mark, Neita third and Jefferson narrowly fourth.
 Ta Lou-Smith pulled-up injured at the 40 m mark.
 Richardson finished quickly and crossed the 80 m mark in second-place behind Alfred.
 Her training-partner, Jefferson also finished quickly and was third at the same point ahead of Neita in fourth.
 Alfred ran a new personal best, 10.72; a national record and the first ever Olympic gold medal for St. Lucia.
 Her time moved her up to tie Ta Lou for the eighth-fastest woman of all time.